 However, if we unpack the data, we find that alcohol is still only accounting for the deaths of around 12 people in every 100,000.

-4. The Short & Long Term Affects of
+The Short and Long Term Affects of Alcohol Misuse

 - Slurred speech.

 Of course, the effects of alcohol use depend on how much you drink in how short a period of time.
 Other factors include a person’s age, weight, sex and body fat percentage.

 The body metabolises alcohol by converting it into acetaldehyde, a chemical that has a similar structure to the poison formaldehyde.
 Poison is not good for you, in case you wondered.